RubezicM/js-tasker/readme.md

         example: var x = "awesome code"; // # r0 b1-1

 * Inline comments randomization:

+    - quotes randomization
+        - [ code ] // [ quote type ][ quote appearance index ]
+        - "//": randomization separator
+        - [ quote type ]: it can be either ' or ". arks witch quote type will be cought by parser
+        - [ quote appearance index ]: containts integers which mark operator appearance in current line of code.
+Each number will catch both opening and closing quotes

+        example:

+                var a = '5' + '5' + '"5"' + '5'; // '03 "0

+        this example deals with both singe and double quotes.
+First and last 5 inside quotes will have its quotes randomize to either appear or not.
+Only double quotes are also cought by "0 and will be randomized by parser.
+Resulting code might look something like this:

+                var a = 5 + '5' + '5' + '5'; // '03 "0

     - var randomization
         - [ code ] // [ var ]